 Each course provider may adopt different methods of teaching.
 For example, some courses follow a traditional pattern of face-to-face teaching from September to June.
 By contrast, the ICCA breaks its Bar Course into two distinct parts:

 A two-part course approach allows for flexibility and affordability – students complete Part One following the guided pathway of approximately 14 weeks, or for those with caring or work responsibilities they may take a longer period and take the assessments when they are ready.

-Others who start in September 2023 may take their Part One exams at the first opportunity in December 2023, followed by a break until March 2024 to allow them time to concentrate on submitting pupillage applications in February.
-They can then start their Part Two course in March 2024 finishing in July the same year, ready for pupillage which often commences in September or October.
+Others who start in September 20234 may take their Part One exams at the first opportunity in December 2024, followed by a break until March 2025 to allow them time to concentrate on submitting pupillage applications in January to early February.
+They can then start their Part Two course in March 2025, finishing in July the same year, ready for pupillage which often commences in September or October.

 When you apply for your Bar Training Course it is always worth taking some time to look at how the precise course on offer will work for you – there is no ‘one size fits all’ option and time spent studying the detail can pay dividends later on.

 Class sizes will vary depending on the course provider and you should feel free to check this when you make your application.
-The ICCA, for example, believes in focussed teaching in small groups – for this reason, on Part Two advocacy is taught in groups of 4, conference in double-length sessions with 6 students and Drafting and Opinion Writing in groups of up to 12.
+The ICCA, for example, believes in focussed teaching in small groups – for this reason, on Part Two, advocacy is taught in groups of 4 (examination-in-chief and cross-examination) or in double-length sessions with 6 students (submissions advocacy); conference is taught in double-length sessions with 6 students and Drafting and Opinion Writing in groups of up to 12.